Each year the program admits approximately five students who demonstrate promise in academic, clinical, and research training.

 1. CMU College of Graduate Studies Application (Required)

-- Transcripts (required) should be sent to the College of Graduate Studies, Central Michigan University, Foust Hall 100, Mt Pleasant, MI 48859
+Transcripts should be sent to the College of Graduate Studies, Central Michigan University, 802 Industrial Drive, Mt Pleasant, MI 48858

 *Please note that "Track My App" online is not updating properly at this time.
 It may show that you are missing documents that have already been submitted.